Video Editing and Motion Graphics Capstone Project

 1. Project Plan

-The project plan is a roadmap that helps you figure out: what you are making, what steps you need to take to make it, and the schedule and steps for completion.
+The project plan is a roadmap that helps you figure out what you are making, what steps you need to take to make it, and the schedule and steps for completion.

 2. Moodboard

 The moodboard is a visual collage that shows the look and feel of your project before you start it.
-It helps you figure out and show things like: colors, look and feel, typography, etc.
+It helps you figure out and show things like colors, look and feel, typography, etc.

 3. Style Frames & Storyboards

-Styleframes are still images that show what your animation will look like when it's finished while a storyboard is a sequence of drawings that show what will happen in your animation in a step by step/sequential fashion.
+Style frames are still images that show what your animation will look like when it's finished, while a storyboard is a sequence of drawings that show what will happen in your animation in a step-by-step, sequential fashion.

 4. Animatic

-The animatic is a rough draft video that shows how your animation will play out, before you fully animate it.
+The animatic is a rough draft video that shows how your animation will play out before you fully animate it.
 It is typically made by setting your storyboard to an audio track.

 5. Final Project

-Usually completed within several weeks of the end of instructor-led classes as part of the post-class mentoring process.
+It is usually completed within several weeks of the end of instructor-led classes as part of the post-class mentoring process.

 Yelp Facebook LinkedIn YouTube Twitter Instagram